Seazs/Portfolio-Stage-IBA/content/Evaluation/Record of the intern reactions to any feedback received during the internship.md

 - discuss the problems and difficulty that i have
 - plan what i will do during the following week

-Thus every week i have a feedback on what i did.
+Thus every week i receive a feedback on what i did the last week which allow me to